rimapaulione/authJWT/README.md

 # Spring Boot 3.0 Security with JWT Implementation
 This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
+For learning purposes, I have also experimented with Docker Compose.

 It includes:

 * User registration and login with JWT authentication
 * Password encryption using BCrypt